Jesus89/rainbow/doc/protocol.md

 ### Discovery

-When '_functions' method is requested by JSON-RPC, result is the list of functions.
+When '_functions' method is requested by JSON-RPC, the result is a list of functions.
 Each function is defined by:

  * name: string
  * doc: string